CBET Token (CBET) Reaches Self Reported Market Capitalization of $87.77 Million

 - Jeff in Space (JEFF) traded down 2.2% against the dollar and now trades at $2.75 or 0.00010076 BTC.

-CBET Token’s launch date was July 7th, 2021.
+CBET Token’s genesis date was July 7th, 2021.
 CBET Token’s official Twitter account is @cbetgg and its Facebook page is accessible here.
-The official website for CBET Token is www.cbet.money.
+CBET Token’s official website is www.cbet.money.

 CBET Token Token Trading

-It is usually not presently possible to purchase alternative cryptocurrencies such as CBET Token directly using US dollars.
-Investors seeking to acquire CBET Token should first purchase Ethereum or Bitcoin using an exchange that deals in US dollars such as Coinbase, GDAX or Changelly.
-Investors can then use their newly-acquired Ethereum or Bitcoin to purchase CBET Token using one of the aforementioned exchanges.
+It is usually not currently possible to purchase alternative cryptocurrencies such as CBET Token directly using US dollars.
+Investors seeking to trade CBET Token should first purchase Ethereum or Bitcoin using an exchange that deals in US dollars such as Gemini, Coinbase or Changelly.
+Investors can then use their newly-acquired Ethereum or Bitcoin to purchase CBET Token using one of the exchanges listed above.

 Receive News & Updates for CBET Token Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for CBET Token and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.